Abbas stakes Palestinian claim to state at U.N.

-UNITED NATIONS Palestinian President Mahmoud Abbas asked the United Nations on Friday to recognise a state for his people, but Israeli Prime Minister Benjamin Netanyahu said only direct negotiations could deliver peace.
+UNITED NATIONS Palestinian President Mahmoud Abbas asked the United Nations on Friday to recognize a state for his people, but Israeli Prime Minister Benjamin Netanyahu dismissed the world body as a "theater of the absurd" and said only direct talks could deliver peace.

 Abbas handed U.N.
 Secretary-General Ban Ki-moon a letter requesting full U.N. membership, which the Security Council will discuss on Monday.
-The United States has vowed to use its veto if it comes to a vote.
+The United States has vowed to support its Israeli ally and use its veto if a vote is held.

-"I do not believe that anyone with a shred of conscience can reject our application for a full membership in the United Nations and our admission as an independent state," Abbas told the U.N.
-General Assembly, which gave him a standing ovation.
+"I do not believe that anyone with a shred of conscience can reject our application ... and our admission as an independent state," Abbas told the U.N.
+General Assembly in an impassioned speech that won a standing ovation even as Israeli and U.S. delegates looked on stone-faced.

 Trying to head off a clash in the Security Council, a quartet of Middle East mediators urged a return to peace talks within four weeks, "substantial progress" within six months and an agreement to be struck within a year.